Blog

 Among those, Google Drive has established itself as a leading platform, claiming 55.46% of the market share of comparable technology, and offering convenience and accessibility for organisations of all sizes.

-However, with 16,648 top healthcare companies, including pharmaceutical giants like Bayer, using Google Drive, a pressing question arises: Is Google Drive HIPAA compliant?
+However, with 16,648 top healthcare companies, including pharmaceutical giants like Bayer, using Google Drive, a pressing question arises: Is Google Drive secure, and is it HIPAA compliant?

 Understanding Google Drive and HIPAA compliance